KhaiLiTay/EmoLingo/README.md

 ## Features

+- **Language Detection**: Detects the input language to ensure the response is generated in the same language.
 - **Real-time STT**: Automatically transcribes user speech to text in real-time.
 - **Emotion Detection**: Identifies emotions such as happiness, sadness, anger, fear, etc.
 - **GPT Response Generation**: Leverages a large language model to respond contextually and empathetically.